WDI-SEA/OMDB-no-starter/README.md

 4. Create a `fave` model with two fields- `title:string` and `imdbid:string`
 5. Run migrations.
 6. Require your model into the location of your routes.
-7. Modify your `detail.ejs` to include a form for adding this movie as a fave:
+7. Modify your `show.ejs` to include a form for adding this movie as a fave:
   * This form should have a `POST` method, with an action of `/faves`
   * It should contain two *hidden* fields containing the title and IMDB ID of this movie.
 These fields should be named the same as your model attribute names.
+  * The submit button for the form will be the only thing from the form that shows on the page.
+Make it say something like "add to favorites" instead of "submit".
 8. Write your POST route for `/faves`:
   * Use `req.body` to access body data from the form.
   * Use the fave model to save this data to your database.
 YOU WILL NEED TO REQUIRE THE MODEL TO USE IT.